terablade2001/vp-cpp-template/README.md

 Things that are expected to be added in the project, over time.

-- [ ] Support a CLI reader/analyzer integrated with vkpConfigReader.
 - [ ] Update `vkpProgressBar` (resolve some issues)
 - [ ] GitHub CI pipeline (for offline runners)
 - [ ] Easy support for integration with *OpenCV*